 Dear Professor Dr. Jan Ambjørn:

 Thank you for all your work.
 Very, very helpful.
 I first found you within ArXiv.
-Though well along in years (69 years old), you have embraced topics which I find most fascinating, so, you have a new student (de facto)!
+Though I am well along in years (69 years old), you have embraced topics which I find most fascinating, so, you have a new student (de facto)!

 I will attempt to digest your writings to give me insight in order to write a sequel to my post yesterday: “Simple Math-Geometry-And-Logic Render A Simple Model Of The Universe” https://81018.com/math/